 The company offers an easy to use online portal for employees to submit their matching gift requests and to log their volunteer hours.

 Match request deadline: All matching gift requests must be submitted by employees within one year of the donation date.

-DirectTV matches donations of up to $20,000 per employee per a year and provides grants of $10 per hour (max $250) volunteered by an employee.
-DirectTV has an easy to use online submission process for both programs.
+DirectTV matches donations of up to $20,000 per employee per year and provides grants of $10 per hour (max $250) volunteered by an employee.
+DirectTV has an easy-to-use online submission process for both programs.